 The movie’s depiction of Superman on his journey through the darkness around him and into the light might have been taken for granted.
 In the real world, most of us haven’t quite made it into the light just yet.
 We don’t let immigrants simply come into the country and immerse themselves into society while clinging to the values and traditions of their original homelands.
 We expect them to conform to our ways of thinking, our ways of doing, and our ways of acting.
 That’s what we’re most comfortable with, and somehow most of us seem content thinking that’s for the best.
 Your identity doesn’t matter unless it’s the same as our identity.

 Batman V Superman does get some things right when we consider the movie in this somewhat crazily different way.
 The characters are real.
 Whether through fiction or reality, they come alive and make sense to different people in different ways.
 Some are xenophobic, scared of the little differences that make us who we are, and that xenophobia transforms both the hater and the hated in ways that vary from person to person.
 It also leads to hate crimes.
 The locked chest in which that xenophobia was hidden was one built of ignorance and misunderstanding, and breaking it open proved difficult.
 Can we in the real world hope to accomplish what characters in a movie accomplished, or will our nightmare play out in perpetuity?
 It seems like we’ll know the answer to that question soon enough, as events in the real world continue to escalate relentlessly.
-One thing we know for sure is Batman and Superman may be the world’s greatest criminal defense attorneys.
+Please visit website for more.